ra559/cis106/_project/Final_Project_description.md

 ##  1. <a name='Description'></a>Description
 The goal of this project is to host a simple website (1-page site) in a web server.
-You will be installing Ubuntu Server in a virtual machine and managing the server from another computer.
-That computer can be your Host Machine (Windows) or the Ubuntu Desktop virtual machine that we use in the course.
+You will be installing Debian with no GUI in a virtual machine and managing the server from another computer.
+That computer can be your Host Machine (Windows) or the Debian Desktop virtual machine that we use in the course.
 The project will give you basic/initial exposure to the following technologies:

-* Virtualization (VirtualBox)
+* Virtualization (VirtualBox/UTM)
-* Ubuntu Server
+* Debian
 * Apache
 * SSH
 * HTML
 * Markdown
 * VS Code

 The project is divided into 3 deliverables.
-It is done this way, so you can work slowly through the semester as you gain more knowledge working with Ubuntu Desktop.
-This also allows you to earn a grade as the semester progresses because the final grade is divided equally among the 3 deliverables.
-The final project is 20% of your final grade, however, this can change, therefore do not skip any deliverable!
+It is done this way, so you can work slowly through the semester as you gain more knowledge working with Linux.
+This also allows you to earn a grade as the semester progresses because the final project grade is divided equally among the 3 deliverables.
+The final project is 15% of your final grade, however, this can change, therefore do not skip any deliverable!

 Each deliverable will be submitted as a Markdown document in your GitHub Repository.
 You will also be required to submit a PDF version of each deliverable, just in case something happens to your GitHub Repository.

-No late submission will be accepted.
-This project is due on Dec 21st.
+**No late submission will be accepted.**

 ##  2. <a name='Requirements'></a>Requirements
-* A virtual machine/PC where you can install Ubuntu Server.
+* A virtual machine/PC where you can install Debian.
 A Virtual machine will be preferred since everything in the tutorials will be done in a virtual machine.

 This is the main tutorial we will follow:
 * [How To Install the Apache Web Server on Ubuntu 22.04](https://rapurl.live/ch3)